North East towns 1100AD – 1500AD

 Durham : the Prince Bishop’s city

-A market place existed on Palace Green in Durham until the 12th Century when it was moved to its present location by Bishop Flambard to reduce the fire risk to the cathedral.
+A market place existed on Palace Green in Durham until the twelfth century when it was moved to its present location by Bishop Flambard to reduce the fire risk to the cathedral.
 The city received a retrospective charter in 1179 confirmed by the Pope.
-Medieval hospitals were established at Kepier and Sherburn in the 12th Century and a Medieval manor house built at Crook Hall in 1386.
+Medieval hospitals were established at Kepier and Sherburn in the twelfth century and a Medieval manor house built at Crook Hall in 1386.
 All of these features can still be seen.

 Hartlepool : Bruce v the Bishop